1978 New York City newspaper strike: Resumption of publication

 The Times resumed publication along with the Daily News on November 6, 1978, after 88 days of non-production.
 The newspapers reached an agreement with the unions representing the pressmen.
-The agreement preserved 1,500 existing jobs of the pressmen, but allowed management to reduce staffing going forward through attrition and elimination of some overtime.
+The agreement preserved 1,500 existing jobs of the pressmen, but allowed management to reduce staffing through attrition and elimination of some overtime.
 Upon finally reaching agreement, both acknowledged that compromises had been made and said there had been "no victors" in the outcome.
 In particular, it was not a clear victory for management as had happened with the end of the 1975–1976 Washington Post pressmen's strike, a result the unions were striving to avoid in this case.

+Impact

 In the short term, the strike cost the newspapers an estimated $150 million in lost advertising and circulation revenue, while workers lost around $60 million in wages not earned (although union strike benefits and state unemployment insurance covered much of that for individual employees).
-In the longer term, the strike coincided with the advent of technological changes that, initially, would take away the pressmen's jobs via newsroom automation, and later, would undermine the economic model of the newspaper industry altogether.
+In the longer term, the strike coincided with the advent of technological changes that initially took away the pressmen's jobs via newsroom automation and later undermined the economic model of the newspaper industry altogether.